Ibbzy/Duckhunt-AI/README.md

 # Duckhunt-AI

-First assingment in DD2300 - "Artificial Intelligence"
+Second assingment in DD2300 - "Artificial Intelligence"

 Developed the player and HMM class.
 The rest is the skeleton needed to run the game.